Q: What grade levels does The Gunston School include?

 Q: Does applying for financial aid affect my chances for admission?

-A: The Admission Committee evaluates each application without taking into account a family's ability to pay tuition.
+A: No - the Admissions Committee evaluates each application without taking into account a family's ability to pay tuition.

 Q: Is there an application deadline for financial aid?

-A: Financial aid applications should be submitted online at https://sssbynais.org at the time of, or shortly after application for admission to Gunston.
+A: Financial aid applications will need to be submitted online at https://www.solutionsbysss.com, no later than the dates posted for the application for admission to Gunston (Jan 7 for "early decision"; Feb 4 for "regular decision").
 Please enter our school code (3634) as a recipient of the financial aid report.
+If applying for "rolling admission", financial aid applications will need to be submitted concurrently with the completed application for admission.

 Q: How much can a family expect to contribute?